rmedina97/liqo-autoscaling-system/guide.md

 Contains the request handlers.
 Each handler dispatches the request to the appropriate processing chain.

 3. ` util/`
-Provides utility functions used across handlers.
+Provides the basic functions used across handlers.

 4. ` types/`
 Defines custom data types required for processing and responding to requests.